-22) SUPPLEMENTARY CASH FLOW INFORMATION
+21) SUPPLEMENTARY CASH FLOW INFORMATION

-2023 2022
+2024 2023

 \$ \$

 (a) Interest and taxes paid

-Income taxes paid 7,018 11,299
+Income taxes paid 10,180 7,018

-Interest paid 1,378 1,699
+Interest paid 1,442 1,378

 (b) Other

-Increase in accounts payable related to the acquisition of plant and equipment 1,286 2,346
+Increase in accounts payable related to the acquisition of plant and equipment 3,470 1,286

-Cash paid during the year in connection with the derivative to related parties 991 1,040
+Cash paid during the year in connection with the derivative to related parties 991

-23) COMMITMENTS
+22) COMMITMENTS

-- a) On December 31, 2023 MVC had a long-term agreement for the supply of 100% of MVC's power requirements to December 31, 2037.
-The agreement established minimum stand-by charges based on peak hour power supply calculations, estimated to range from \$0.8 million to \$1.3 million monthly. - b) The DET Agreement has a Closure Plan clause requiring MVC and DET to jointly assess the revision of the closure plan for Cauquenes and compare it to the current DET plan.
+- a) On December 31, 2024 MVC had a long-term agreement for the supply of 100% of MVC's power requirements to December 31, 2037.
+The agreement established minimum stand-by charges based on peak hour power supply calculations, estimated to range from \$1.0 million to \$1.3 million monthly. - b) The DET Agreement has a Closure Plan clause requiring MVC and DET to jointly assess the revision of the closure plan for Cauquenes and compare it to the current DET plan.
 In the case of any variation in the interests of DET due to MVC's activities in the Cauquenes deposit, the parties will jointly evaluate the form of implementation and financing of or compensation for such variation.
-Until the estimation of the new closure plan is available and the parties agree on the terms of compensation resulting from the revised plan, it is Amerigo's view there is no obligation to record a provision because the amount, if any, is not possible to determine.
+The DET Agreement also provides that MVC will transfer its property, plant, and equipment to DET on December 31, 2037 at no cost and free and clear of all encumbrances, unless DET decides not to take ownership of the property, plant, and equipment and provides MVC with 3-year notice to this effect.

-24) SUBSEQUENT EVENT
+23) SUBSEQUENT EVENTS

-a) On February 20, 2024, Amerigo's Board of Directors declared a quarterly dividend of Cdn\$0.03 per share, payable on March 20, 2024 to shareholders of record as of March 6, 2024.
+- a) In January 2025, 200,000 options of the Company were exercised on a cashless basis. - b) In January 2025, \$3.5 million of restricted cash held as part of the Term Loan was released as scheduled in the loan agreement (Note 11). - c) On February 24, 2025, Amerigo's Board of Directors declared a quarterly dividend of Cdn\$0.03 per share, payable on March 20, 2025 to shareholders of record as of March 6, 2025.